madetech/handbook/guides/cloud/aws_sandbox.md

  5. Run any CLI based command in the same way e.g `aws-vault exec madesso -- terraform apply`

 # Devops Pairing Interviews Account
-This is a seperate account for use in devops pairing exersises.
+This is a separate account for use in devops pairing exercises.

 This accout diffrers in two ways from the main sandbox:
 - It allows the creation of iam users.